developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/backlight/Backlight.md

+---
-# Backlight
+title:  Backlight Module
-## Overview
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
+##Overview
-The Backlight API is used to illuminate / extinguish the display backlight as well as setting the intensity of the backlight.
+The Backlight API is used to control the display backlight and set its intensity.

 ## Enabling the API
 In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation: